ctx42/xtst/README.md

 ## Modular and Extensible Design

-`Xtst` is built as a collection of modular, laser-focused packages, each targeting a specific aspect of testing.
+The `testing` module is built as a collection of modular, laser-focused packages, each targeting a specific aspect of testing.
 For instance, you might leverage the `assert` package for assertions, the `mock` and `mocker` packages for test doubles, or the `tstkit` package to keep your tests readable and minimalistic.
 The modularity lets you customize your testing setup to fit your project’s exact needs, avoiding unnecessary overhead.
 Beyond customization, the extensible architecture invites you to create your own test helpers ensuring.

 ## Installation